The Quadrant Reporting feature takes the guesswork out of productivity measures.

 1. Once you're happy with your filter option, click the Reports button.

-All saved reports can be reaccessed through the Reports button.
+All of the saved reports you've created can be accessed through the Reports button.

 Due to the dynamic display of the Quadrant, the quadrant and ratio table is not inherently exportable from Ambition.

-However a report displaying the raw metric values could be exported in CSV form via Ambition's Spreadsheet reporting utilizing the same filters for Time Range, Metric, and Hierarchy.
+However a report displaying the raw metric values could be exported in CSV form via Ambition's Spreadsheet reporting using the same filters for Time Range, Metric, and Hierarchy.

 Since the quadrant itself is not as helpful without knowing who the data points represent, we recommend taking a screen shot of the ratio table if that data is needed!